SHANGHAI. August 5.

 After sun-warmed showers at our Garden Hanting hotel, we wait for Josh in a courtyard buzzing with the loudest collection of cicadas I have ever heard.

 Men in pajama-suits.
 Young Pioneers march and chant passed giant baby control bill boards.
 We arrive just in time for the Shanghai Propaganda Poster centre to close its doors the day.

 Icy chocolate espressos fuel Dan’s food-poisoned stomach into a pendulous dizziness that returns us to quieter streets.
 We tour through the French Concession stand-alone homes and the tree-lined avenues of the architecturally befuddling maze that is Shanghai.
-The Pearl tower glimmers rosily in the distance, the Russian convention centre is a scaled stoic representation of its Moscow Seven Sisters forebears, and the tremendously tall Jian Mao building basks gloriously, black and segmented but lined with neon blue.
+The Pearl where do i buy levitra tower glimmers rosily in the distance, the Russian convention centre is a scaled stoic representation of its Moscow Seven Sisters forebears, and the tremendously tall Jian Mao building basks gloriously, black and segmented but lined with neon blue.

 Shanghai is known to be friendlier than Beijing but an old woman glowers down at us through her balcony farm, certain we are going to stain her drying laundry.
 I smile sheepishly, thinking, “She’s right: we are disturbingly dirty.”
 Our efforts to keep clean always take second (or third or last?) priority to sweaty traipsing through alleyways and city haunts.

 Back in our hotel abode, Tour Conductor Extraordinaire Archie Hamilton arrives wearing the new “Handsome Furs are speaking my language” shirt that I designed.
 The perverse tongue heads peaking out of bathrobes engaged in a multi-language conversation that may only be funny if translated (and perhaps only funny to me) look fantastic.
 BUY YOURS HERE: link to online purchase